 A variant, or mutation, in a gene involved in the immune system, called HLA-DRB1, is thought to be the strongest genetic risk factor for this disease, although the mechanism underlying it is not known.

-MS is more prevalent in some geographical regions than others, with a highest disease prevalence found in countries of northern Europe, and throughout the northern U.S., southern Canada, New Zealand and southern Australia.
+MS is more prevalent in some geographical regions than others, with the highest disease prevalence found in countries of northern Europe, and throughout the northern U.S., southern Canada, New Zealand, and southern Australia.
 The distance a person lives from the equator seems to correlate with a risk of developing MS, with more patients identified in regions that are farther from the equator.

-Vitamin D is important for immune system health, and there appears to be a link between vitamin D deficiency and a person’s chances of developing MS. This deficiency could also explain differences in disease prevalence by geographic location, since people living closer to the equator are more exposed to sunlight year-round so their bodies produce more vitamin D.
+Vitamin D, which helps regulate the amount of calcium and phosphate in the body, is important for immune system health.
+There appears to be a link between vitamin D deficiency and an increased chance of developing MS. This deficiency also could explain differences in disease prevalence by geographic location — people living closer to the equator are more exposed to sunlight year-round, so their bodies produce more vitamin D.